Have you ever noticed an “Add to Home Screen” message when you were browsing certain websites?

-For example, ecommerce PWAs can send push notifications, scan barcodes, and deliver localised content using a phone’s location services.
+For example, ecommerce PWAs can send push notifications, scan barcodes, and deliver localized content using a phone’s location services.
 All these features add value to user experience, nudging visitors into a purchase.

 PWAs can effectively work on any gadget like a regular site.
 But when a user switches to a more advanced device or browser, PWA functions expand.

 So what does this actually mean when it comes to ecommerce?
 Here are six key factors PWAs bring:

 - Advanced app-like experience.
 PWAs not only look like native applications with excellent UI and UX features, they also provide smooth and fast website performance to users which most regular online store websites are lacking.

 - Offline functionality.
 PWAs work when your customers are offline, which most responsive websites can’t offer.
 This feature allows buyers to look through their orders and change them wherever they are.